Prizzi's Honor poster

 Comparative Analysis

-Additional romance films include South Pacific, Last Night and Diana.
-For more John Huston analyses, see The Misfits, Escape to Victory and The Treasure of the Sierra Madre.
+Additional romance films include South Pacific, Dirty Dancing: Havana Nights and The Evening Star.
+For more John Huston analyses, see The Night of the Iguana, Escape to Victory and The Treasure of the Sierra Madre.

 Plot Points by Act